apravink/coffeeshop-api/README.md

 ### Endpoints
 `GET "/"`- Returns a simple printed message
 `GET "/drinks"`- Returns all drinks
+`GET "/drinks/name"`- Returns a drink with the matching name
+`GET "/byDate/date"`- Returns drinks that are available on the given date
+`POST /drinks/` - Adds a new drink to the database
+`DELETE /drinks/name`- Deletes the drink with the maching name from the db

 ### Wishlist
 - Validation for create inputs